Attention deficit hyperactivity disorder: History

-The nature and range of desirable endpoints of ADHD treatment vary among diagnostic standards for ADHD.
-In most studies, the efficacy of treatment is determined by reductions in ADHD symptoms.
-However, some studies have included subjective ratings from teachers and parents as part of their assessment of ADHD treatment efficacies.
-By contrast, the subjective ratings of children undergoing ADHD treatment are seldom included in studies evaluating the efficacy of ADHD treatments.

-There have been notable differences in the diagnosis patterns of birthdays in school-age children.
-Those born relatively younger to the school starting age than others in a classroom environment are shown to be more likely diagnosed with ADHD.
-Boys who were born in December in which the school age cut-off was December 31 were shown to be 30% more likely to be diagnosed and 41% to be treated than others born in January.
-Girls born in December had a diagnosis percentage of 70% and 77% treatment more than ones born the following month.
-Children who were born at the last 3 days of a calendar year were reported to have significantly higher levels of diagnosis and treatment for ADHD than children born at the first 3 days of a calendar year.
-The studies suggest that ADHD diagnosis is prone to subjective analysis.

 Research directions

 Possible positive traits

 Possible positive traits of ADHD are a new avenue of research, and therefore limited.

 A 2020 review found that creativity may be associated with ADHD symptoms, particularly divergent thinking and quantity of creative achievements, but not with the disorder of ADHD itself – i.e. it has not been found to be increased in people diagnosed with the disorder, only in people with subclinical symptoms or those that possess traits associated with the disorder.
 Divergent thinking is the ability to produce creative solutions which differ significantly from each other and consider the issue from multiple perspectives.
-Those with ADHD symptoms could be advantaged in this form of creativity as they tend to have diffuse attention, allowing rapid switching between aspects of the task under consideration; flexible associative memory, allowing them to remember and use more distantly-related ideas which is associated with creativity; and impulsivity, which causes people with ADHD symptoms to consider ideas which others may not have.
-However, people with ADHD may struggle with convergent thinking, which is a cognitive process through which a set of obviously relevant knowledge is utilised in a focused effort to arrive at a single perceived best solution to a problem.
+Those with ADHD symptoms could be advantaged in this form of creativity as they tend to have diffuse attention, allowing rapid switching between aspects of the task under consideration; flexible associative memory, allowing them to remember and use more distantly related ideas which is associated with creativity; and impulsivity, allowing them to consider ideas which others may not have.

-A 2020 article suggested that historical documentation supported Leonardo da Vinci's difficulties with procrastination and time management as characteristic of ADHD and that he was constantly on the go, but often jumping from task to task.